 Biscayne's human history begins over 10,000 years ago with the migration of Paleo-Indians down the Florida peninsula.
-Physical evidence such as the campsite at the Old Cutler Fossil Site are well documented along the Bay's shorelines.
-When sea levels were very low during the ice age, The Florida peninsula was probably twice as wide as it is today, with most of that additional landmass being on the state's west coast.
+Physical evidence such as the campsite at the Old Cutler fossil site are well documented along the bay shoreline.
+When sea levels were very low during the ice age, the Florida peninsula was probably twice as wide as it is today, with most of that additional landmass being on the state's west coast.
 The area of what is today Biscayne Bay was probably a broad, dry savannah.
 This large, open expanse likely served as a place for nomadic peoples to hunt for mammoths, mastodons and other animals of the period.

-By 2500 years ago, the people in this area (now referred to as the Glades culture) had become less nomadic, and more settled.
+2500 years ago, the people in this area (now referred to as the Glades culture) had become less nomadic and more settled.
 Piles of discarded conch and whelk shells began to grow, and these shell middens offer archaeologists opportunities to learn about these people.

 As populations grew and settlements split from one another, smaller, more distinct cultures developed.
 They created pottery and established trade networks.
 The people from this time period in southeast Florida are today known as the Tequesta.